Family Camp at Camp Pinnacle

 How will meals be served?

-Your family will be assigned the same table in the dining hall for the four days.
-You may choose to eat in the dining hall or take your meal outdoors to picnic tables scattered around camp.
+Your family will be served in the dining hall for the three days.
+You may choose to eat in the dining hall or take your meal outdoors to the dining hall porch, our open air pavilion or the outdoor picnic tables around camp.

-Our staff will serve food through a buffet line; they will be wearing masks and gloves.
-There are unlimited “seconds” and a wide variety of foods.
+Food will be served through a buffet line with unlimited “seconds” and a wide variety of foods.

 What if someone has a dietary restriction or food allergy?